tgerboui/nona-lib/README.md

 open(representative: string): Promise<string>
 ```

 Opens the account with the provided representative.
 The first transaction of an account is crafted in a [slightly different way](https://docs.nano.org/integration-guides/key-management/#first-receive-transaction).
-To open an account, you must have sent some funds to it with from another account.
+To open an account, you must have sent some funds to it from another account.
 Returns the hash of the transaction.

 ```typescript